TicTacLab/landing2/source/en/doc/mengine/integration-guide.md

 BetEngines usage consists of several steps:

 1. [Creating an event](#event-creation) with a unique *event-id*
 2. [Filling out an "IN" sheet](#in-fill-in) and sending it to the service.
-Gettiing values from the "OUT" sheet.
+Getting values from the "OUT" sheet.
 Repeating this step until the event is finished.
 3. [Releasing resources](#release-resources) after the event is finished

 Let’s talk about each step in detail.